 Furthermore, some succulents thrive in poor soils.
 This is one more reason succulents are ideal for low-maintenance gardeners.

 Low-maintenance plants like succulents still need periodic TLC.
-Expect to do an in-depth cleaning in your succulent garden about twice per year.
+Expect to do an in-depth cleaning of your succulent garden about twice a year.
 (A monthly check to remove spent leaves and check for bugs is also a good idea.)
 Here’s a typical biannual chore list for your low-maintenance succulent garden:

 - Pull out dead leaves